OmkarJ13/fyle-github-finder/README.md

-- To run the app locally, create a constants.ts file in the src directory and set your personal access token inside of it.
+- To run the app locally, create a constants.ts file in the src directory and export your personal access token from inside of it.
 - While creating the personal access token, please select access for reading public repos and user data

 # FyleGithubFinder